AS SEEN IN

 BRIEF OVERVIEW

-Merline Saintil – a software engineer turned Silicon Valley COO and investor who has taken six companies through their IPOs – is an active investor in dozens of companies that are shaping enterprise technology, AI, future of work, and deep technology.
+Merline Saintil – a software engineer turned Silicon Valley COO and investor who has taken six companies through their IPOs – is building A10L Ventures, a holding company that acquires and builds asset-light businesses ripe for technology and AI transformation.

 A frequent featured speaker and with her perspectives quoted in major publications including The Wall Street Journal, Fortune and Forbes, Merline is now starting a fund that invests in early-stage companies.